Spadinuh/Orion/README.md

-# orion
+# Orion
-2D&amp;3D visualization of the Orion constellation
+2D and 3D visualization of the Orion constellation Made for an assignment with codeacademy, an online resources that teaches programming.